elastic/visualizations_integrations_tools/README.md

 * Review changes in submodule repo
   * This review should include loading the dashboard into an instance with data to make sure everything is displayed properly
 * If everything works fine, create PR

+### Notes

+* Does not inline maps or lens panels yet
+* Untested, might still be buggy